 Paul LeFebvre is a thin film engineering consultant in Oregon.
 He worked as an engineer at JDSU in Santa Rosa for more than thirty years and then as an engineering manager at Deposition Sciences, Inc. for two.

-Orion Leland (’08) is a process engineer at Twin Creeks Technologies in San Jose.
+Orion Leland (’08) was until recently a process engineer at Twin Creeks Technologies in San Jose.

 Mark Lenhart (’94) was formerly a quality control technician with ARM Systems in Cotati.